 (2) Each new provider must designate at least one individual who will be involved with the direct management of the facility to attend the training conference prior to a health survey being scheduled.

-(3) Each new provider will be given a training schedule.
-DADS will schedule training sessions, and the date, time, and location of the training will be indicated on the schedule.
+(3) Each new provider will be responsible for taking the required training .

 (e) Additional requirements.

-(1) A facility must develop and implement policies and procedures for reporting abuse, neglect, and exploitation to the Department of Family and Protective Services and reporting other incidents to DADS.
+(1) Abuse, neglect, and exploitation.
+A facility must develop and implement policies and procedures for reporting abuse, neglect, and exploitation, as well as other reportable incidents to HHSC .

-(2) In the area of cardiopulmonary resuscitation (CPR), the following apply:
+(2) CPR.
+A facility must:

-(A) At least one staff person per shift and on duty must be trained by a CPR instructor certified by an organization such as the American Heart Association or the Red Cross.
+(A) Ensure at least one staff person per shift and on duty is trained by a CPR instructor and certified by an organization, such as the American Heart Association or the Red Cross, whose training includes a hands-on in-person skills assessment; and

-(B) The facility must ensure that staff members maintain their certification as recommended by such organizations.
+(B) Ensure that staff members maintain their certification as recommended by the training organization .

-(3) In the area of behavior management, seclusion of residents may not be used.
+(3) Behavior management.
+Seclusion of residents may not be used.

-(4) In the area of physical restraints, the following apply:
+(4) Physical restraints.

-(A) A facility must not use restraint:
+(A) A facility must not use a restraint:

 (i) in a manner that:

-(I) obstructs the resident's airway, including the placement of anything in, on, or over the resident's mouth or nose;
+(I) obstructs a resident's airway, including the placement of anything in, on, or over the resident's mouth or nose;

-(II) impairs the resident's breathing by putting pressure on the resident's torso;
+(II) impairs a resident's breathing by putting pressure on the resident's torso;

-(III) interferes with the resident's ability to communicate;
+(III) interferes with a resident's ability to communicate;

-(IV) extends muscle groups away from each other;
+(IV) extends a resident’s muscle groups away from each other;

-(V) uses hyperextension of joints; or
+(V) uses hyperextension of joints on the resident; or

-(VI) uses pressure points or pain;
+(VI) uses pressure points or pain on the resident;

 (ii) for disciplinary purposes, that is, as retaliation or retribution;